mope-life/ZenseMe/Readme.txt

 ii) The first time you click "Link with profile" or "Scrobble tracks", you will be taken to a browser to log in to your last.fm account.
 JavaScript will probably throw a couple errors at you, but that's fine.
 Once you've authorized ZenseMe on your last.fm account, close the browser window.
 You only have to do this once.

 iii) The app is only ever associated with one user and one database.
-If you have multiple Zune/last.fm users (however unlikely that is in 2020), just copy this whole directory for each new instance.
+If you have multiple Zune/last.fm users (however unlikely that is in this era), just copy this whole directory for each new instance.

 TROUBLE:

-- If everything works but no plays show up on your profile, it might be a problem with your firewall (or so I'm told?).
+- If everything works but no plays show up on your profile, it might be a problem with your firewall (or so I'm told).

 - If you accidentally or intentionally revoke authorization for ZenseMe in your last.fm account, just click "Detach from profile" on the main tab and then link again.